Wombatlord/the-hex-files-declassified/content/Rules/Backgrounds.md

 - A belt pouch containing 15 gp

 >[!tip]+ **Feature:** Spirit Bridge
 >There are consciousnesses out there besides our own.
-Whether they are the spirits of the dead, or entities from elsewhere, they speak often speak, and you know how to listen.
+Whether they are the spirits of the dead, or entities from elsewhere, they speak often.
+You know how to listen.
 >
->You know how to hold seances to entreat with the voices of mysterious spirits.
+>You are capable of holding seances to entreat with the voices of mysterious spirits.
 They can attempt to answer questions, or provide you with whispered rumours and cryptic clues about mystical events.

 ---
 # The Insider